Bawdeswell: Geography

 Bawdeswell Village is situated almost in the centre of Norfolk on the northeastern boundary of Breckland District.
-It is about 14 mi northwest of Norwich, 10 mi southeast of Fakenham, 7 mi northeast of the market town of East Dereham (more commonly known just as Dereham) and 3 mi west of the small Market town of Reepham which is in Broadland District.
+It is about 14 mi northwest of Norwich, 10 mi southeast of Fakenham, 7 mi northeast of the market town of Dereham and 3 mi west of the small market town of Reepham which is in Broadland District.
 The main area of the village is situated immediately to the north of the A1067 road but there are also a few dwellings to the south of the A1067 on Dereham Road, Billingford Road and Elsing Lane.
 There is also a small amount of development on Reepham Road to the North of the village.
 The main area of the village varies between 140 and 150 ft above sea level.

 Bawdeswell is close to the village of Foxley and to Foxley Wood which is a Site of Special Scientific Interest (SSSI) and the largest remaining area of ancient woodland in Norfolk, England.

 Bawdeswell Parish is adjacent to the Parishes of Foxley to the North, Bylaugh and Sparham to the south, Billingford to the west and Reepham to the east.

 Six roads meet at the settlement.
 From the northwest the road from Fakenham and from the southeast the road from Norwich (A1067).
 From the west the road from King's Lynn via Litcham and North Elmham and from the east the road from Mundesley on the coast via Aylsham and Reepham (B1145).
 From the southwest the road from Dereham via Swanton Morely.
 Lastly the road south to Elsing that starts as Elsing Lane and after reaching Elsing meanders through various lanes to places south such as North Tuddenham and Mattishall.